MISP/misp-book/misp-zmq/README.md

 }
 ```
 #### misp_json_organisation - organisation updates or creation
-Org notifications are sent when Orgs are updated and created, but not deleted.
-They are generally the same, except the fields `created_by` and `date_created` are present when an Org is created.
+Org notifications are sent when Orgs are updated and created, but not when they are deleted.
+They are generally the same, with the additional fields `created_by` and `date_created` being present when an Org is created.

 Creation Example:
 ```